kube-green/kube-green.github.io/docs/configuration.md

 ### Exclude with labels

-The follow configuration sets a sleep to 20:00 and wake up to 08:00 on each day of the week (in Rome timezone), for the default managed resources, excluding the resources with the label `kube-green.dev/exclude: true`.
+The following configuration sets a sleep time to 20:00 and wake up time to 08:00 on each day of the week (in Rome timezone), for the default managed resources, excluding the resources with the label `kube-green.dev/exclude: true`.

 ```yaml
 apiVersion: kube-green.com/v1alpha1